microbit-more/microbit-more.github.io/dev/docs/how-to-use.md

 ![](microbit_more-install_button.png ':size=400')

-After the install button appears, the entire editor is cached in your browser, so even if you don't install it, you can use Scratch without net access.
+After the install button appears, the entire editor is cached in your browser, so even if you don't install it, you can use Microbit More without net access.

-____
-## Connecting via USB

-Press the Connect button while holding down the "Shift" key to select the USB connection.
-(micro:bit v2, [microbit-mbit-more-v2-0_2.hex](https://github.com/microbit-more/pxt-mbit-more-v2/releases/tag/0.2.2) or later)

-Since it uses the [Web Serial API](https://wicg.github.io/serial/), it is currently only available for Chrome/Edge on Chromebooks/Mac/Windows.

-***Caution***.
-Communication is unstable in the current version.
-Sensor values are available, but if you use blocks with commands such as analog level or LED display continuously, the communication will fail after about 10 minutes.